wanderfarther/home_sales/README.md

 # home_sales

-## Analyzing homes sales data using SparkSQL and PySpark
+## Analyzing home sales data using SparkSQL and PySpark
 I used SarkSQL and PySpark to analyze the key metrics for home sales data.
 I used Spark to create temporary views, partition, and cache the data.

 I answered the following questions:

 1- What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.

 2- What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
 Round off your answer to two decimal places.